yl0xffff/cs310-pa2-summer19/README.md

 # CS310 Programming Assignment 02 Summer 2019
 ## Tree Dictionary

-Many data (e.g, records of movies, songs, video games, etc) come with keywords so these records are eaiser to find using keywords.
+Many data (e.g, records of movies, songs, video games, etc) come with keywords so these data can be eaily found using keywords.
 You are tasked to implement a binary tree structure that allows querys composed of one or multiple keywords.

 ## Table of Contents